Frequently Asked Questions

 Will you edit my manuscript?

-At this time, my months are quite booked, and between repeat freelance clients and my part-time job working with a publisher, I’ve had to be extremely selective about which projects I take on.
+At this time, my months are quite booked, and between repeat freelance clients and my part-time job working with a publisher, I’ve had to be selective about which projects I take on.
 I believe the editor-author relationship is extremely important.
 If you’re interested in working with me, let’s talk and see if I’d be the right fit for your project.

 Do you accept books for review?

 I do—from publishers and literary agents, depending on my capacity at the time.
 You can contact me regarding review copies and my review policy at hello[at]molliereads[dot]com.
+Please see my review policy, privacy, and disclaimer page for more information.

 How do you rate books?